 Since our acquisition by EMC, we have historically not issued equity-based compensation in VMware stock to our employees.
 Our employees received equity-based compensation in the form of EMC stock options and restricted shares.
-In connection with the initial public offering of our Class A common stock, we are conducting this voluntary exchange offer pursuant to which we are offering our eligible employees the ability to exchange their existing EMC options and restricted stock awards for options to purchase our Class A common stock and restricted stock awards of our Class A common stock, respectively, at an exchange ratio based upon EMC's two-day weighted average trading price prior to the consummation of the IPO.
+In connection with the initial public offering of our Class A common stock, we are conducting this voluntary exchange offer pursuant to which we are offering our eligible employees the ability to exchange their existing EMC options and restricted stock awards for options to purchase our Class A common stock, respectively, at an exchange ratio based upon EMC's two-day weighted average trading price prior to the consummation of the IPO.
 As of June 30, 2007, the maximum number of shares of